 If you’re struggling to determine which is better for your business, we’ll cover the basics and benefits between the two to help you make the best decision.

-SEO vs. PPC: An Overview
+SEO vs. PPC: What’s the Difference?

 As you think about PPC vs. SEO, there are a couple of main differences to keep in mind: PPC costs much more money than SEO but can provide quicker results.
 While SEO takes more time, it can help build and create a lasting online presence to help capture, engage, and convert.